jshafto/app_academy_notes/w2_learning_obectives.md

     immediatelyInvokedFunc: function () {
         return this.name;
-    }() // this property will be set to the return value of this anonymous function }
+    }(), // this property will be set to the return value of this anonymous function,
+    // which is invoked during the object definition;
+    // basically, it's a way to check the context inside of an object, at this moment

+    innerObj: {
+        name: "inner object",
+        innerArrowFunc: () =>  {
+            return this.name;
+        } // the context inside a nested object is not the parent, it's still
+        // the global object. entering an object definition doesn't change the context },

+}

 let otherObj = {